Renewable Energy Sources

-Renewable energy sources are considered a viable alternative to compensate for the lack of other domestic energy resources.
-This aligns with the EU policy supporting the production of electricity from renewable energy sources, as outlined in the following laws and regulations:
+Issues related to renewable energy sources as a real alternative compensating for the lack of other domestic energy resources are regulated in accordance with EU policy supporting the production of electricity from renewable sources, based on the following laws and regulations:

 -